slzr23/Electronic_Car/README.md

 In terms of hardware, our ESP32 is connected by wire to two motors (Joy-it com-Motor01) that have wheels and can easily move the car forward and backward.
 The board is powered by a conventional external battery which is connected by a micro usb cable to the board.
 The motors receive the signal from the board and are powered by a box with a 9V battery.
 The two motors with wheels are located at the back of the car, and for easier steering we chose to attach a swivel wheel that can go in all directions to the front of the car.
 Finally, we made a body with a 3D printer to cover the whole.
 (You can see the result on the file: "voiture.png")

-If you want more information about the car, and also see what it can do, you can go on our website : (https://slzr23.github.io/Electronic_Car/).
+If you want more information about the car, and also see what it can do, you can go on our website : (https://slzr23.github.io/Electronic_Car/), you can also see a result in the file "results.mp4".
 The source code of this site is also on this repository in the "presentation" folder.

 (contact me: slzr.tech@gmail.com)